Improve Lives Through Pressure Injury Prevention

 Initially, Skin Checks After 1-2hrs

 After receiving your new FCC it is important to check your skin frequently for the next 24hrs.
 Conduct an initial check after 1-2 hours.
+Do not sit longer than 8 hours without checking your skin.
+If you have a pressure injury, consult your primary physician prior to sitting.

 Frequent Pressure Relief